chauff/cse1500-web-transcripts/_lectures/sessions.md

   - :tv: [Storage on the web](https://www.youtube.com/watch?v=NNuTV-gjlZQ): how to store **large amounts** of data on the modern browser.
   - An elaborate [thread of tweets](https://threadreaderapp.com/thread/1199817699116736512.html) discusses privacy implications of 1st/3rd party cookies and tracking of users through them.
 - Relevant scientific publications:
-  - Roesner, F., Kohno, T. and Wetherall, D., 2012.
+  - Roesner, Franziska, Tadayoshi Kohno, and David Wetherall.
 [Detecting and defending against third-party tracking on the web](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final17.pdf).
-In Proceedings of the 9th USENIX conference on Networked Systems Design and Implementation (pp. 12-12).
-USENIX Association.
+In Proceedings of the 9th USENIX conference on Networked Systems Design and Implementation.
+2012.
-  - Park, J.S. and Sandhu, R., 2000.
+  - Sandhu, Ravi, and Joon S. Park.
 [Secure cookies on the Web](https://ieeexplore.ieee.org/abstract/document/865085).
 IEEE internet computing, 4(4), pp.36-44.
+2000.
-  - Franken, G., Van Goethem, T. and Joosen, W., 2018.
+  - Franken, Gertjan, Tom Van Goethem, and Wouter Joosen.
 [Who left open the cookie jar? a comprehensive evaluation of third-party cookie policies](https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-franken.pdf).
 In Proceedings of the 27th USENIX Security Symposium, pp. 151-168.
+2018.

 ## Learning goals